Create a new annotation

 openapi.json get /v0/documents

 Retrieves a paginated list of documents with optional filtering by status, assignee, parent, and other criteria.
+Only returns documents with active approved versions unless otherwise specified.

 # Get a single evaluation by ID